 After the Appeals Court makes a decision, either the defendant or the Commonwealth has the option of requesting further appellate review.
-Usually, this means review by Massachusetts Supreme Judicial Court.
-Sometimes, further review could be to a United States District Court, or even the U.S. Supreme Court.
+Usually, this means a review by the Massachusetts Supreme Judicial Court.
+Sometimes, further review could be to a United States District Court or even the U.S. Supreme Court.

-Sometimes, the likelihood of success on appeal, or through a new trial motion is extremely low.
+Sometimes, the likelihood of success on appeal or through a new trial motion is extremely low.
 Other times, a person may have not filed a notice of appeal and thus waived their right to appeal.
 Under these circumstances, a person may still have the option of sealing or expunging their record.
-As such, no matter the unique circumstances of your conviction, it may be worthwhile to contact an attorney who can discuss your options with you.

 Contact Our Criminal Appeals Attorney in Essex County Today